wp-plugins/soundy-background-music/readme.txt

 In *Custom* mode a page retains the soundtrack defined when the *Custom* option was selected.
 In *Default* mode, the page uses the default soundtrack currently defined in the Soundy settings.

 1. **Is it advised to put my audio files on a separate storage cloud ?**
 Yes it is, especially if you have a lot of traffic on your website.
 Putting your audio files on a separate storage cloud will release the load on your website and improve page load response time in your visitor's browsers.
-There is a lot of Cloud Storage Providers out there like Dropbox, Google Drive, SkyDrive and many others.
+There is a lot of Cloud Storage Providers out there.
+Hereis a list of such providers: [Audio Hostings - free audio hosting sites](http://www.audiohostings.com/).
 Your hosting provider might also offer cloud storage.

 1. **On WP front-end, Soundy's Play/Pause button does not respond correctly.
 What's the problem ?**
 Soundy needs jQuery 1.10.2 which is the default jQuery library of the last versions of WordPress.
 However some themes load their own jQuery library.
 If this library is not up-to-date, Soundy's Play/Pause button gets into troubles.